genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

   Where this is defined, the user will need to have one of the listed permission codes to access the GPAL enclosed resource.
   If the user does not belong to one of the listed permission codes, the subsequent auth block will essentially be ignored.

-  To enable a User to have access to a specific PermissionCode
+  To enable a user to have access to a specific `permissionCode`:

-  - the permission code needs to be defined in the RIGHT table
+  - the `permissionCode` must be defined in the RIGHT table
-  - linked to an entry in the PROFILE_RIGHT table
+  - the code must be linked to an entry in the PROFILE_RIGHT table
-  - and to a PROFILE that is associated with the USER from PROFILE_USER
+  - the code must be linked to a PROFILE that is associated with the USER from PROFILE_USER

-  The AUTH_MANAGER process will populate the RIGHT_SUMMARY table based upon the table configurations above.
+  The AUTH_MANAGER process will populate the RIGHT_SUMMARY table based on the table configurations above.
 This table ultimately drives the available permission codes for all users in the system.

-  These tables are part of the Genesis Auth Module.
+  These tables are part of the Genesis Auth module.

 :::note